 - Medicaid 'buy-in' programs allow people with disabilities to maintain their Medicaid coverage by paying a small premium until they reach a specific income above the poverty level" (NCWD, n.d.).

 Note: Supplemental Security Income benefits change significantly on a student’s 18th birthday.
 To ensure that benefits are not lost, students who plan to seek employment should meet with a Community Work Incentive Coordinator (CWIC) before they reach the age of majority.
 Students must be receiving SSI and have employment as a goal in order to work with CWICs who are located at Work Incentives Planning and Assistance (WIPA) offices.

 Note: Disability benefits have complex regulations governing their award and administration.
-It is essential that students and families work with qualified counselors in investigating, applying for, and managing benefits.
+It is essential that students and families work with qualified counselors in investigating, applying for and managing benefits.

-A Guide to Supplemental Security Income (SSI) for Groups and Organizations
+Guide to Supplemental Security Income (SSI) for Groups and Organizations

 This booklet explains the Supplemental Security Income (SSI) program for people who have disabilities or are 65 or older and is designed to help institutions, groups and organizations that have contact with potential or current SSI recipients.

-- Benefits for Veterans with Disabilities
+Social Security Benefits for People with Disabilities

 Ticket to Work - Youth in Transition

 Ticket to Work is a voluntary incentive program for SSI recipients 18 and older who want to transition to work.
 Incentives include keeping cash benefits and medical coverage during the transition and restarting SSI payments if recipients find they cannot work.
 Youth receiving SSI will receive a "ticket" when they reach their 18th birthday.
-Site includes a directory (searchable by zip code, city, county, or state) of Employment Networks that administer Ticket programs.
+The site includes a directory (searchable by zip code, city, county, or state) of Employment Networks that administer Ticket programs.